U.S. Army Commander: NATO Rapid Deployable Corps Turkey Ready for NATO Response Force 2021

-ISTANBUL (January 12, 2021) – Against a cloud-covered Istanbul backdrop, U.S. Army Lt.
-General Roger L. Cloutier Jr., French Army Lt.
-Gen. Laurent Kolodziej, and Turkish Army Lt.
-General Kemal Yeni march to the center of the ceremonial grounds during the Hand-Over-Take-Over (HOTO) ceremony between Strasbourg, France-based Eurocorps and Istanbul-based NATO Rapid Deployable Corps Turkey.
+ISTANBUL (January 12, 2021) – French Army Lt.
+Gen. Laurent Kolodziej (left), U.S. Army Lt.
+General Roger L. Cloutier Jr., and Turkish Army Lt.
+General Kemal Yeni render honors during the Hand-Over-Take-Over (HOTO) ceremony between Kolodziej’s Strasbourg, France-based Eurocorps and Yeni’s Istanbul-based NATO Rapid Deployable Corps Turkey.
 Cloutier, who commands NATO Allied Land Command in Izmir, Turkey, presided over the ceremony where NRDC-Turkey assumed responsibility as NATO Response Force (NRF) land component for 2021 at their Istanbul headquarters Tuesday.
 (NATO photo by NRDC-Turkey)

 |Date Taken: